 Overview of the application’s main functions

 - Ability to plan a detailed (in monthly breakdown) budget for the current and for the next year as well as full-year budget for next 4 years.

-- Budget versioning (version storing/restoring) facilitating for example work with a budget being corrected after 3/6 months, etc.; while applying corrections one may read current balances from the iScala system.
+- Budget versioning (version storing/restoring) facilitating i.e. work with a budget being corrected after 3/6 months, etc.; while applying corrections it is possible to read current balances from the iScala system.

 - Convenient budgetary items access rights management by assignment of user roles (e.g. in case of a change of a particular employee position in the company, one only needs to switch a role in respective user definition).